dgr/clj-tda/README.md

 # clj-tda

-*clj-tda* is a wrapper around TD Ameritrade's HTTP API.
+Clj-tda is a wrapper around TD Ameritrade's HTTP API.
 The wrapper tries to make it easier to login and manage authentication tokens while providing a thin, Clojure-friendly wrapper around each of the various API endpoints.